 I generally have two requirements where my beer is concerned.
-There should be plenty of nearby, and it should be cold, especially as we celebrate International Beer Day on August 3.
-In honor of such a special day, I’m sharing a few Michigan beers that you might want to try, a brewery or two to visit and even some fun facts about hop production in the great state of Michigan.
+There should be plenty of it nearby, and it should be cold, especially as we celebrate International Beer Day on August 3.
+In honor of such a special day, I’m sharing a few Michigan beers that you might want to try, a brewery or two to visit, and even some fun facts about hop production in the great state of Michigan.
 Cheers to drinking local Michigan beer!

 A Few Citrus-Infused Michigan Brews to Try

 Summertime is also when several breweries bring out their citrus-infused brews, and though I have never been a huge fan, a friend recently introduced me to a new favorite, number one on my list for you try.

 - Tangerine Space Machine from New Holland Brewing in Holland.
 This New England-style India Pale Ale might move into my fridge through the rest of the warm weather.
 New Holland is only one of several notable craft brewers in Michigan, producing some world-class beers and ales here in our backyard.

 - My favorite from Short’s in Bellaire is their Bellaire Brown, a refreshing, light brown beer with hints of caramel.

 - Oberon is a favorite of mine from Bell’s in Kalamazoo.
 When summer rolls around, the seasonal wheat ale, typically served with an orange slice, quenches my thirst with a subtle hint of citrus.

 Locally Sourced Michigan Hops